Rejtan/Geniusz-Debili/README.md

 ### Connecting Google Assistant:
 First set up ip tunneling:
 Beacuse opening port on your router would be a very bad idea we need to install ngrok to get a secure public link to our local ip so we can access it from IFTTT.
-I'm setting it up on raspberry pi beacuse it has to work 24/7.
+I'm setting it up on raspberry pi beacuse it has to work 24/7 but you can use any other device (even a phone with app called userland).

 Download ngrok from https://ngrok.com/ to your specific device, I'm downloading Linux (ARM) for raspberry pi.
 ```sh